 1. What does your service do?

 The school having first established itself as a first class provider of care and education for young people with hemiplegia, has expanded its horizons to meet the needs of students who have found their access to education a challenge.
-In the academic year 2016-17 we have 64 young people enrolled at the school aged 7-18 years old who are organised into 9 teaching groups.
+In the academic year 2019-20 we will have 95 young people enrolled at the school aged 7-19 years old who are organised into 13 teaching groups.
 We make provision for children on the autistic spectrum, for those with acute or chronic medical conditions, with a range of physical disabilities and those youngsters whose mental and/or emotional health is at risk.

 We offer a unique environment for the student who finds the hectic pace of a mainstream school too challenging and yet might find the curriculum offered by a local maintained special school too narrow or too limiting.
 Past students have left us to continue their studies at A level, BTEC and Entry level qualifications in other mainstream and special colleges with the self-confidence to succeed in their chosen paths.